Henry Carter Stuart: Early and family life

 The eldest of seven sons born to William Alexander Stuart and his wife Mary Taylor Carter Stuart, Henry Carter Stuart was born in Wytheville, Virginia.
 He also had an elder sister, Eliza, who died in 1862.
 The family owned thousands of acres of ranch land in southwest Virginia, built over generations, including through marriage alliances.
 Henry Carter Stuart ultimately lived at East Rosedale, a mansion which a maternal ancestor had purchased from Patrick Henry in 1774, and which had been a fort guarding the Clinch River valley during the American Revolutionary War.
 His paternal grandfather, Archibald Stuart, a lawyer and U.S. Congressman, had several sons, one of whom (Henry's uncle) became Confederate Civil War Cavalry Commander Jeb Stuart.
+His middle name (and his nephew's first name) reflects his maternal grandfather, Dale Carter, a wealthy lawyer who served a term in each house of the Virginia General Assembly.

 A graduate of Emory and Henry College (1874), Henry married his cousin, Margaret Bruce Carter in 1896, but they had no children.
 His nephew of the same name, but nicknamed Harry Carter Stuart, son of this Stuart's brother and business partner Dale Carter Stuart, later became a Virginia State Senator and was active in the Massive Resistance movement.